 “In school I grew my hair long to cover it,” he remembered when we communicated in 2017 over email and Google Translate.
 “But that did no good; I was (then) teased for having girl hair.
 I wanted to be strong – of body and mind – so I signed up to play rugby when I went to high school.”

 It was during his time as a rugby player that he hit a growth spurt; much more than a ‘spurt’, in fact.

 “I became bigger and stronger than my peers,” he understated.
 “Then I shaved my hair.
-I didn’t care who saw (my ear).
-No-one had anything to say (about it) then.”
+I didn’t care who saw (my ear) now.
+No-one had anything to say (about it) anymore.”

 In the pro-wrestling lexicon, grapplers who can handle themselves in real fights are called a ‘shooters.’
-When he joined the profession in 1992, it didn’t take the 6ft 6inch, 270lbs Takayama long to establish his shooter bone fides.
+When he joined the profession in 1992, it didn’t take the 6ft 6inch, 270lbs Takayama long to establish his shooter rep.

 First, he worked the ultra-realistic style that was in vogue at the time and became noted for his ability to absorb pathological amounts of pain.
-Second, he earned a rep as the nice guy who loved to joke that you absolutely did not take liberties with.
+Second, he earned a rep as the nice guy who loved to joke around after the matches but someone you absolutely did not take liberties with.
 Not in the ring, not backstage and certainly not in the bar after the show.